mdg-graphics/mili-python/doc/source/examples.rst

 * :code:`ResultModifier.MIN`: Gets the minimum value at each state and the element it is associated with.
 * :code:`ResultModifier.MAX`: Gets the maximum value at each state and the element it is associated with.
 * :code:`ResultModifier.AVERAGE`: Get the average value at each state.
+* :code:`ResultModifier.MEDIAN`: Get the median value at each state.
+* :code:`ResultModifier.STDDEV`: Get the standard deviation at each state.

 More information on each of these modifiers as well as examples of how to use them are shown below: